Winnipeg Jets center Mark Scheifele scores in Game 6 at Dallas after unexpected death of his father

 There was no immediate word on the cause of Brad Scheifele’s death.

-Winnipeg, the top seed in the Western Conference, went into Saturday night's game against the Stars needing a win to avoid being eliminated from the NHL playoffs and force a deciding Game 7 in Winnipeg on Monday night.

-The 32-year-old Mark Schiefele had 10 points (four goals, six assists) while playing in 10 of the Jets' first 12 games this postseason.
+The 32-year-old Mark Schiefele finished with 11 points (five goals, six assists) while playing in 11 of the Jets' 13 games this postseason.
 He missed Games 6 and 7 of the first-round series against St. Louis with an undisclosed injury after taking a pair of big hits early in Game 5 of that series.

 In Game 5 against the Stars on Thursday night, a 4-0 win by Winnipeg that extended the series, Scheifele was sucker-punched by Stars captain Jamie Benn during a late scrum.
 Benn got a game misconduct penalty and was fined by the NHL the maximum-allowed $5,000, but avoided a suspension.